Searching ...

 If you’re new to Georgia, welcome!
 We know that settling into a new state can be challenging, so our real estate team is here to help answer any questions you may have.

 A question we get a lot from out-of-staters is about property tax rates.
 We completely understand why this would be at the top of your mind.
-Property taxes significantly affect how much your monthly housing costs will be or how much you’ll need to set aside annually.
+Property taxes significantly affect how much your monthly housing costs will be or how much you’ll need to set aside in your annual budget.
 In some cases, high property taxes can end up adding thousands of dollars to your overall housing costs over time.

 This article explains everything you need to know about Georgia’s property taxes in simple terms.
 Find the information you need to understand and determine your property tax bill.